easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 <i>@equationdef {frac_dx_C}</i>
 </center><br>

 Where x<sub>HR</sub>, x<sub>E</sub>, x<sub>R</sub> and x<sub>C</sub> are the relative values of heart rate, heart elastance, vascular resistance and vascular compliance, respectively. &tau;<sub>HR</sub>, &tau;<sub>E</sub>, &tau;<sub>R</sub> and &tau;<sub>C</sub> are the time constants for heart rate, heart elastance, vascular resistance and vascular compliance, respectively.
 The remaining &alpha;, &beta; and &gamma; parameters are a set of tuning variables used to achieve the correct responses in the %Cardiovascular System during arterial pressure shifts.
-Note that the heart rate feedback is a function of both the sympathetic response and parasympathetic response, whereas the elastance feedback and vascular tone feedback depend on the sympathetic or parasympathetic responses individually.
-Figure 2 shows the normalized response curves.
+Note that the heart rate feedback is a function of both the sympathetic response and parasympathetic response, whereas the elastance feedback and vascular tone feedback depend on the sympathetic or parasympathetic responses individually. @figureref {NormalizedResponse} shows the normalized response curves.

 @htmlonly
 <center>